Street to Wells Back to Somerset Way index Cheddar to Temple Cloud

 Draycott sits astride the main A371 Wells - Cheddar road at the foot of the Mendip scarp.
 The Wells - Cheddar bus service passes through the village, should you wish to end the walk here.
 I originally thought that Draycott had no facilities but a local resident has put me right - she says, "there is a local shop/post office in "The Street" which is just off the main A371 just opposite the lane which comes down off the Mendips.
 It stocks all the usual food and drink plus newspapers.
 Further along the main road to Cheddar on the left there is a farm shop called "Strawberry Farm" which is open between late spring and late Autumn."

 Walk northwest through the village centre.
 The road forks. the main road going to the left.
+If you wish to visit the shop at Strawberry Farm (which, incidentally, also serves hot drinks) then stay on the main road to the left.
 The lane to the right is known as Top Road and provides a pleasant low level alternative into Cheddar if the weather is poor, but the West Mendip Way proper goes off right just past the edge of the village, to Batcombe Farm.
-A word of warning - it's easy to get lost here, the line of the path being poorly marked both on the map and the ground.
+A word of warning - it's easy to get lost just beyond Batcombe Farm, the line of the path being poorly marked both on the map and the ground.
 The most confusing point is a small tree-fringed pond just beyond the farm.
-It appears from the map that the path skirts the pond immediately to the right (east), though I recall floundering around here for some forty five minutes back in Easter '94 before I found my way.
-A further visit is required to confirm the line of the path, or perhaps someone with local knowledge would like to contact me.
+You need to find the point where the footpath crosses the wall to your left, after the farm buildings but before the pond.
+It's easy to miss.
+Keeping the pond to your right begin to make your way uphill.

-Once you're clear of the farm and its pond, the WMW runs up a shallow grassy coombe, marked as Batcombe Hollow on the map.
+The WMW now runs up a shallow grassy coombe, marked as Batcombe Hollow on the map.
 The WMW doglegs right and left to run up the spur of land to the right, though you may find a track keeping to the hollow.
 The route runs up out of the hollow onto the shallower slopes towards the top of the Mendip scarp, turning half left to approach the northwest corner of the pasture, then turning left again to run along the north side of a series of walls and fences.

 The West mendip Way northwest of Batcombe Hollow